-If you’ve taken my free training series on edible landscape design, you’ll know that my passion for edible landscapes runs deep.
+If you’ve taken my free intro design course on edible landscape design, you’ll know that my passion for edible landscapes runs deep.
 In the first video, I talk about my journey into this work and how my desire to make a positive difference in the world led me from ornamental landscaping to edible, medicinal, and permaculture landscape design.
 But what I don’t talk about very often is HOW edible landscaping can improve your life (and even the world).

 Today I will dive deeper into my “why”.
 Why do I believe whole-heartedly that edible landscaping is good for us and the planet?
 Why do I want to help you on your path to creating the edible landscape of your dreams?